msabramo/snakeshell/README.md

 Snakeshell is a command line “parser” (mapper).
 What it really does is expose Python functions to the shell.
 Main features:

-* Very small codesize.
+* Very small code size.
 A single Python module.
 About a hundred lines of code.
-* The public API consists of a Python class, `CommandLineMapper`; plus two methods, `add` and `run`.
+* The public API consists of a Python class, `CommandLineMapper`; plus two
+  methods: `add` and `run`.
 * No external dependencies.
-* Support for Python 3 (version 2 is comming).
+* Support for Python 3 (version 2 is coming).

 ## Installation